svikashk/agile/agile/reports-burndown.md

 ---
 layout: default
-title: Burndown Charts
+title: Burndown Reports
+page_title: Burndown Reports
 has_children: false
 parent: Reports
 nav_order: 1
-description: Best practices and tutorials on Agile
+description: Burndown charts are a great way to visualize sprint progress.
+In this post we look into what a burndown chart is, what it's used for and how to read it.
 permalink: reports/burndown/
 author: Vidarth Jaikrishnan
 type: WebSite